rgreenblatt/cs1690_handout/mthreads.md

-The `__thread` storage class keyword is an extension to GCC that can be used alone or with the `extern` or `static` qualifiers for a global, file-scoped static, or function-scoped static variable to ensure that each thread is allocated it's own private copy of that variable.
+The `__thread` storage class keyword is an extension to GCC that can be used alone or with the `extern` or `static` qualifiers for a global, file-scoped static, or function-scoped static variable to ensure that each thread is allocated its own private copy of that variable.
 When used with `extern` or `static`, `__thread` must appear as the last storage class keyword.
 Addresses of such variables can be used by other threads, though you shouldn't need to worry about that for this